Virginia Criminal Court Process Explained

 Understanding the Virginia Criminal Process

-Your path through the criminal justice system in Virginia will depend on the type and severity of criminal offense that you have been charged with committing.
+Your path through the criminal justice system in Virginia will depend on the type and severity of the criminal offense that you have been charged with committing.
 However, most misdemeanors and felonies generally go through the same process:

 A person can be arrested after a court or magistrate issues a warrant of arrest.
 Alternatively, police can arrest a suspect without a warrant if they see the suspect committing a crime or have probable cause to believe a suspect has committed a felony offense.